-Finding the used car that’s right for you takes time, and when you finally find ‘the one,’ it can be tempting to rush through the buying process so you can get into the driver’s seat as soon as possible.
-But before you fully commit, there’s one more important step you need to make and that’s to take the car for a pre-purchase inspection (PPI).
+Finding the used car that’s right for you takes time, and when you finally find ‘the one,’ it can be tempting to rush through the buying process to get into the driver’s seat as soon as possible.
+Before you fully commit, there’s one more important step to take – and that’s a pre-purchase inspection (PPI).

-If you’re buying from a dealer, then many dealerships can conduct the PPI onsite.
+If you’re buying the vehicle from a dealer, you can usually have them conduct the PPI onsite.
 They should also be open to you taking the vehicle for an inspection by an independent mechanic.
-As a consumer, it’s your right to have a PPI and usually a non-binding offer to purchase and a refundable deposit are considered acceptable pre-conditions to an inspection.
-If you are getting the inspection done offsite, or you’re dealing with a private seller then ideally, you’ll want to take the vehicle to a mechanic that you already have a great relationship with.
-If you don’t have a go-to service centre, then you can ask the dealership for recommendations.
+As a consumer, it’s your right to have a PPI, and usually a non-binding offer to purchase and a refundable deposit are considered acceptable pre-conditions to an inspection.
+If you are getting the inspection done offsite, or you’re dealing with a private seller, ideally you’ll take the vehicle to a mechanic you already have a relationship with.
+If you don’t have a go-to service centre, you can ask the dealership for recommendations.
 CAA has a list of preferred partners (and some branches conduct their own inspections) as does the Automobile Protection Agency (APA).
 The APA also has an inspection form on its website that you can print off and take into the shop.

-A pre-purchase inspection is the final step to making sure the car you’re considering is the right vehicle for you.
-By arming yourself with information from a PPI and a CARPROOF report, you can be confident about the history of the vehicle as well as its current state and potentially gain some leverage for your price negotiations.
+A pre-purchase inspection is the final step in determining if the car you’re considering is the right one for you.
+By arming yourself with information from a PPI and a CARPROOF report, you can be confident about the vehicle’s history, its current state and potentially gain some leverage for your price negotiations.